 Raspberry & Peppermint Crisp Ice Cream Cake

 I promise you that no one will ever know you didn’t make this from scratch!
-It’s one of the very best cheat desserts I know!
+Raspberry & Peppermint Crisp Ice Cream Cake is one of the very best cheat desserts I know.

 Stir the ice cream until it's creamy and little like soft-serve ice cream